Apply online through Clearing

 Size

 In order to ensure maximum legibility and presence, it is important that the logo is used in a consistent way.
 The width of the logo is dictated by the width of the communication you are creating.
-Sizes are specified for a range of standard formats below.
-When applying the logo on larger or non-standard formats please scale the logo accordingly and use your discretion to maintain clarity and legibility.
-The minimum size that the logo may appear at is 30mm in print or 80px in digital formats.
+Sizes are specified for a range of standard print formats below.
+When applying the logo to larger or non-standard formats please scale the logo accordingly and use your discretion to maintain clarity and legibility.
+The minimum width that the logo may appear at in print is 30mm.

 Exclusion zone